 - I stayed in several accommodations in Buenos Aires: a hostel in San Telmo, an apartment in Recoleta, and an Airbnb and hostel in Palermo.
 I preferred Recoleta and Palermo to San Telmo.
 While San Telmo was a good base for sights in the city center, it seemed “colder” to me.
 If I had to compare it to NYC (I’ve been referring to NYC through this whole post, so why stop now?), the vibe was more like the Financial District–historical sites, a good number of people in suits briskly walking to their destinations, and scattered groups of tourists.
 The main difference was that the buildings in San Telmo were shorter than those in the Financial District.
 In contrast, Recoleta and Palermo were more residential, which helped me feel more settled.

 - I missed out on tango and soccer (er, football?
 Or, uh, fútbol?), a couple of big aspects of porteño life.
 I love dancing, but I prefer to bust out my own dorky moves rather than learning choreographed steps.
 (You can’t tame this dancing fiend!
 Let me astound people with my lack of coordination in peace!)
-I watch ice dance, but this interest hasn’t translated to ballroom dancing–although I’ll occasionally tune into an episode of Dancing with the Stars.
+I watch ice dance, but this interest hasn’t translated to ballroom dancing.
 Similarly, attending a soccer game wasn’t a must for me; I like watching sports games live, but I wasn’t going to go out of my way to buy a ticket.
 Since tango and soccer weren’t priorities for me, I skipped a trip to La Boca, a neighborhood known for both of these things.
 I heard La Boca was super touristy, and locals and travelers reported that it wasn’t the safest area at night.
-I’m sure I would have been fine if I visited, but I didn’t feel the need to go.
+I’m sure I would have been OK if I visited, but I just didn’t feel the need to go.

 - I do wish I had gone to La Bomba del Tiempo, a percussion show a bunch of people recommended.
 One of my tour guides discouraged me from walking there and advised taking a bus or taxi to and from the show instead.
 I ended up chickening out of going.
 I would have jumped at the opportunity to go in a group, but I couldn’t pass the hurdle of going by myself.
 I shouldn’t have batted an eye at going to an event solo after being on the road for more than nine months, but sometimes I Just Can’t.
 If an event has more of a party atmosphere (e.g., meeting at a crowded, lively bar), I usually have to pump myself up to show up solo.
 It’s irrational: I know nobody will notice or care if I show up to a location alone–and if they do judge, it’s not like I’ll ever see them again–but I still get hung up on it sometimes.